markmeeus/MarcelloDB/docs/reading.md

 bookCollection.Find(123);
 ```

-The Find method uses the generic type for the ID as parameter.
+The Find method uses the correct type for the ID as parameter.
 This way, the compiler will protect you from trivial type mistakes.

 ##Enumerating a collection